Octavius-Dante/Tetra-Proxima/CAPM-DAY-1/Readme.md

 <br>
 <br>

-### Check ypur cds version to get a valid response so that supported node version is checked by cds package
+### Check your cds version to get a valid response so that supported node version is checked by cds package
 <br>
 <br>
    <img src="./files/capmd1-1.png" >